Lucas paradox: Example: development of Third World nations

-Ineffective implementation of legal and legislative mechanisms, insufficient level of development of the financial sector, and ineffective allocation of high-quality human capital are possible reasons behind the low inflow of capital to the Republic of Armenia.
+Ineffective implementation of legal and legislative mechanisms, insufficient level of development of the financial sector, and ineffective allocation of high-quality human capital are possible reasons behind the low inflow of capital to Armenia.

-Counterexample of the Lucas paradox: American economic development
+Counterexample: American economic development

-Although Lucas’ original hypothesis has widely been accepted as descriptive of the modern period in history, the paradox does not emerge as clearly before the 20th century.
+Although Lucas' original hypothesis has widely been accepted as descriptive of the modern period in history, the paradox does not emerge as clearly before the 20th century.
 The colonial era, for instance, stands out as an age of unimpeded capital flows.
 The system of imperialism produced economic conditions particularly amenable to the movement of capital according to the assumptions of classical economics.
-Britain, for instance, was able to design, impose, and control the quality of institutions in their colonies to capitalize on the high returns to capital in the new world.
+Britain, for instance, was able to design, impose, and control the quality of institutions in its colonies to capitalize on the high returns to capital in the new world.

 Jeffrey Williamson has explored in depth this reversal of the Lucas Paradox in the colonial context.
 Although not emphasized by Lucas himself, Williamson maintains that unimpeded labor migration is one way that capital flows to the citizens of developing nations.
 The empire structure was particularly important for facilitating low-cost international migration, allowing wage rates to converge across the regions in the British Empire.
-For instance, in the 17th and 18th century, England incentivized its citizens to move to the labor-scarce America, endorsing a system of indentured servitude to make overseas migration affordable.
+For instance, in the 17th and 18th century, England incentivized its citizens to move to the labor-scarce Americas, endorsing a system of indentured servitude to make overseas migration affordable.